1. Home>

 Criarse in the Indicative Conditional

 The Indicative Conditional of criarse is used to talk about something that may happen in the future, hypothesis and probabilities.
-For example, "me criaría", meaning "I would raise".
+For example, "me criaría", meaning "I would grow".

 In Spanish, the Indicative Conditional is known as "El Condicional Simple".